FrancoisMentec/editorJQuery/README.md

 # editorJQuery
-It's a pcm editor in jQuery for OpenCompareproject
+It's a pcm editor in jQuery for OpenCompare project

 ## Install
 Install node.js